 Avoid missing your doses by creating a dosing schedule.
 This is usually prescribed twice daily, every 12 hours.
 If you are prescribed other ophthalmic drugs, make sure that there is at least 15 minutes interval, and eye drops should be administered first before eye ointments.
 Also, avoid using this drug more often than prescribed, for doing so will not improve your symptoms but will increase your adverse effects.

-Restasis Side Effects
+Have Side Effects of Restasis

 Mild & Common Side Effects: